 Along the river, you can catch smallmouth bass, catfish, and largemouth bass.
-In the Winter, trout is stocked at the Tuzigoot Bridge, the 10th street bridge, and at the river day use area at Dead Horse Ranch.
+In the Winter, trout are stocked at the Tuzigoot Bridge, the 10th street bridge, and at the river day use area at Dead Horse Ranch.
 Arizona Game & Fish also stocks at various points along the river, all the way to Camp Verde.
 There's plenty of great fishing opportunities on the Verde River and anglers do fairly well here.

 A valid Arizona fishing license is required for anglers 10 years and older.
 Licensing information is available online at Arizona Game & Fish, or purchase a fishing license at a local dealer.

 Swimming is allowed anywhere along the river.
 No lifeguard on duty.
 Swimming is at your own risk.

 The river is a fantastic place to canoe, see Paddle Maps for route information.
 A river access point is located at the Tuzigoot bridge.
 You can put in at the Tuzigoot bridge and take out at Dead Horse Ranch; or put in at Dead Horse Ranch and take out at 89A.
 Check the stream levels before planning your trip.
 There's lots of twists and turns so be aware of sleepers and strainers.
 When in doubt: Scout.